minarady1/rady20free/README.md

-No Free Lunch: 6TiSCH Performance on Different Modulations.
+No Free Lunch: Characterizing the Performance of 6TiSCH when using Different Physical Layers.
 Mina Rady, Dominique Barthel, Quentin Lampin, Thomas Watteyne.
 MDPI Sensors, to appear in 2020.

 Page limit: 16